 Why the Betty Lukens sets?

-After viewing the Betty Lukens set, I was thrilled with the clarity and realness in each figure and object.
+After viewing the Betty Lukens set, I was thrilled with the clarity and realness of each figure and object.
 My children immediately picked out the different Bible stories just by looking at the pictures.
 The felt is thick and the colors are vivid.
-I am very impressed with the quality of the pictures and the details in the Teacher's Manual.
-For the ABCJLM curriculum, I suggest the Small Deluxe Bible Set.
-It contains all but one of the Bible stories in the ABCJLM curriculum.
+I am very impressed with the quality of the pictures and stories in the Teacher's Manual.
+In using the ABCJLM curriculum, I suggest the Deluxe Set as they contain all but one of the Bible stories in the ABCJLM curriculum.
+The Small Deluxe Bible Set (6 1/2" figurines) is perfect for a family.
+The Large Deluxe Bible Set (12" figurines) is wonderful for a large group of children as the characters are much larger.

 But the cost?